The move seemed to make good on the country’s promise over the weekend to increase output after Russia refused to cooperate on cutting production.

 Source: Associated Press

-DUBAI: Saudi Arabia’s state-run oil giant Saudi Aramco said Tuesday it would increase its crude oil production to 12.3 million barrels a day in April, a record amount.
+On Tuesday, Aramco had said it would increase its crude oil production to 12.3 million barrels a day in April, a record amount.

 The move seemed to make good on the country’s promise over the weekend to increase output after Russia refused to cooperate on cutting production.
 That led to a 25% plunge in the price of crude on Monday, the sharpest decline seen since the 1991 Gulf War.
 International benchmark Brent crude traded up more than 8% Tuesday over $37 a barrel.

-Aramco’s decision likely will flood global energy markets and put further pressure on prices.
+Aramco’s decisions will likely flood global energy markets and put further pressure on prices.
 The company had reached $2 trillion in the early days of trading in December.

 The lower oil prices come as there’s less demand for air travel amid the spread of the new coronavirus around the world, further depressing prices.
 However, that likely will push down gasoline prices at the pump for Americans.
 On average, a gallon of regular unleaded in the U.S. sold for $2.36 a gallon, according to AAA, down from $2.43 a month ago.

-Russian Energy Minister Alexander Novak sought to project confidence, saying in an interview broadcast by Russian state television Tuesday that “despite the decrease of prices and volatility that we are witnessing today, our sector stays competitive.”
+Russian Energy Minister Alexander Novak had sought to project confidence on Tuesday, saying in an interview broadcast by Russian state television that “despite the decrease of prices and volatility that we are witnessing today, our sector stays competitive.”